Getting Started: Text Request Quick Step Guide

 Numbers should be in column A and names should be in column B. We suggest you pull these contacts from your CRM contact list, if you have one.

-Once your spreadsheet is formatted correctly and saved as a CSV file, you can import the sheet by going to the Contacts tab and opening the Import/Export sub-tab.
-From there you can import your recently saved CSV file from your computer.
+Once your spreadsheet is formatted correctly and saved as a CSV file, you can import the sheet by going to the Contacts Menu of your dashboard, and then, under the View Contacts sections, selecting Import.

 If you experience any errors while importing your sheet, text or call (423)218-0111 and one of our world class customer success representatives will help you!